zyonse/homebridge-pentair-screenlogic/README.md

 - `"hideAirTemperatureSensor"` hides the air temperature sensor.
 Default is `false`.

 - `"hidePoolTemperatureSensor"` hides the pool temperature sensor, which is redundant if you are showing pool thermostat.
-Default is `false`.
+Default is `true`.

 - `"hideSpaTemperatureSensor"` hides the spa temperature sensor, which is redundant if you are showing spa thermostat.
-Default is `false`.
+Default is `true`.

 - `"hidePoolThermostat"` hides the pool thermostat (aka, pool heater) if you don't want to allow changes via HomeKit.
 Default is `false`.